Permissionless-Software-Foundation/bch-api/README.md

 - Remove TypeScript and any other compiled languages, converting the repository to standard ES8 JavaScript.

-- Replace the need for Insight API with Blockbook API.
+- Replace the requirement for Insight API with Blockbook API for address and utxo based calls.

 - Audit all npm dependencies and try to fix/remove any vulnerabilities.

+- Remove rate limiting.

 - Setup automated dependency management through Greenkeeper, and automated continuous-release with semantic versioning through Semantic Release.